Syreeta Wright: Early life and career

-Wright also performed demo vocals for the Supremes hit "Love Child" and for Ross' version of "Something On My Mind", released on her self-titled debut album.
+Wright also performed demo vocals for the Supremes hit "Love Child" and for Ross's version of "Something On My Mind", released on her self-titled debut album.
 When Diana Ross left the Supremes in early 1970, Motown boss Berry Gordy considered replacing her with Wright, but offered the place in the group to Jean Terrell.
-According to several sources, Gordy then changed his mind and tried to replace Terrell with Wright, but this was vetoed by member Mary Wilson since Terrell had already been formally announced as the new lead singer in the media and at the final performance of the Ross-led incarnation of the group.
+According to several sources, Gordy then changed his mind and tried to replace Terrell with Wright, but this was vetoed by member Mary Wilson because Terrell had been announced in the media as the new lead singer and later during the final performance of Diana Ross & the Supremes.

 Wright also sang background on records by the Supremes and by Martha and the Vandellas, notably singing the chorus to the group's modest hit single, "I Can't Dance to That Music You're Playing".
 Wright met labelmate Stevie Wonder in 1968, and the two began dating the following year.
 On the advice of Wonder, Wright became a songwriter.
 Their first collaboration, "It's a Shame", was recorded by The Spinners, in 1969.
 Motown withheld its release until July 1970.
 The song reached number 14 on the Billboard Hot 100.
 Wright also began singing backing for Wonder, most notably on the hit "Signed, Sealed, Delivered (I'm Yours)", which Wright co-wrote with Wonder.
 On 14 September 1970, after a year-long courtship, Wright, 24, and Wonder, 20, married in Detroit.
 The couple then wrote and arranged songs for Wonder's Where I'm Coming From, which was released much to Berry Gordy's chagrin in the spring of 1971.
 The Wonder–Wright composition "If You Really Love Me" (which also featured Wright prominently singing background vocals) reached number 8 in the US that year.
 In 1971 the couple relocated to New York City.